 Your definitive guide:

-To relax at home after a long day, you can simply loosen your belt, take off your shoes, and open a beer.
+Relaxing at home after a long day, you can simply mean you loosen your belt, take off your shoes, and open a beer.
 But according to the Mayo Clinic, “To get the most benefit, use relaxation techniques along with other positive coping methods, such as thinking positively, finding humour, problem-solving, managing time, exercising, getting enough sleep, and reaching out to supportive family and friends.”

 You should put relaxation techniques on your calendar, follow some discipline, and stick with it.
 Conscious relaxation techniques will improve your physical and emotional health, restore your energy and potential at work and at home, and enhance your experience and perception by others.